andy-byers/CalicoDB/doc/design.md

 The formula for determining when a record should spill onto an overflow chain was modified from one found in SQLite3.
 We try to keep the whole key embedded in the node, if possible.
 This makes comparisons faster, since we don't have to read overflow pages to get the whole key.
-Otherwise, the maximum local cell size (the amount of record stored locally, plus the cell header, etc.) is limited such that at least 4 cells will fit on any non-root page.
+Otherwise, the maximum local cell size (the amount of record stored locally, plus the cell header) is limited such that at least 4 cells will fit on any non-root page.
 The root page may only hold 3 cells due to the space occupied by the file header.

-#### Freelist
+### Freelist
 Sometimes, database pages end up becoming unused.
 This happens, for example, when a record with an overflow chain is erased.
 Unused database pages are managed using the freelist.